 The handle is undoubtedly beautiful but the only problem its finish.
 It’s quite hard to get a good grasp on the wooden handle because of the finish; it doesn’t seem properly sanded.
 You can solve this by sanding down the handle and applying a better finish or wrapping paracord around the lanyard hole to wrap around your wrist to prevent slippage.

-All in all, the machete works perfectly for any utility job.
+All in all, the machete can work well for any utility job.
 You might need some time to get used to it, but once you do, it’s very much satisfying.

-The Gerber Bear Grylls Parang Machete comes with a very comfortable rubberized textured grip that is perfect even under slippery conditions and sweaty hands.
+The Gerber Bear Grylls Parang Machete comes with a very comfortable rubberized textured grip that can perform well even under slippery conditions and sweaty hands.
 The grip is also very durable, it does not wear easily.

 The handle is made of pakkawood which feels very solid and feels comfortable.
 The paracord wrapped around the belly is an amazing feature for a two-handed swing, just in case you need extra force to cut through wood or tough clusters of vines.
 Everything works well, two-handed or one-handed.

 The full option of having this aggressive machete is great for tons of survival situational cases.
 Its ludicrous design actually works, that’s why this machete is fantastic.
-It also comes with an amazing price.
-If you’re looking for something that’s different and sort of goofy-looking that can do the job, then this machete makes for a good choice.
+If you’re looking for something that’s different and sort of goofy-looking that can do the job, then this machete may be a good choice.

 Editor’s Choice: Cold Steel Jungle Machete

 First up, we have the Cold Steel Jungle Machete.
-This is the greatest choice for a reason; it’s cheap, simple, and versatile.
+This is the greatest choice for a reason; it’s affortable, simple, and versatile.
 Everything it’s made of seems to be worth much more than its price – except for its handle.
 It can perform as a general utility machete, a skinning tool, an agricultural tool, and a self-defense weapon all at once.
 It fulfils the needs of almost every type of machete use out there.
 Cold Steel is revered for their quality steel and they’ve made another masterpiece out of the Jungle Machete.
-Edge retention is unbelievable, for the price, its mind blowing.
-An exceptional machete is an understatement for the Cold Steel Jungle Machete.